-A PSA test is a less invasive option, a simple blood test that measures the levels of PSA in the blood.
+A PSA test is a simple blood test that measures the levels of PSA in the blood.
 PSA levels are typically higher in men who have prostate cancer, but an elevated level is not necessarily indicative of cancer.
 Factors like medications, an enlarged prostate, and infection can also affect PSA levels.

-“Just as abnormal mammography results don’t indicate breast cancer, elevated PSA levels don’t indicate prostate cancer,” says Dr. Soroush.
-“If your PSA levels continue to rise with additional testing or there are other worrisome symptoms that arise in addition to elevated PSA levels, like a suspicious lump or difficulty urinating, then your physician may require additional testing.”
+“Just as abnormal mammography results don’t indicate breast cancer, elevated PSA levels don’t indicate prostate cancer,” says Dr. McGinnis.
+“If your PSA levels are persistently abnormal with additional testing or there are other worrisome symptoms that arise in addition to elevated PSA levels, like a suspicious lump, then your physician may discuss further evaluation with a biopsy.”

 If you have questions about your risk for prostate cancer or whether prostate cancer screenings are right for you, make an appointment with your physician to discuss your questions.